-Building a Shopping List App with the Vue Composition API - SitePoint
+Build a Shopping List App with the Vue 3.0 Composition API - SitePoint

 RRP $11.95

 This article will show how the Vue Composition API is a great way to make your code more readable and maintainable.
-With the composition API introduced in Vue 3, handling of methods and component state is made more accessible.
+An alternative to the Options API, the Composition API introduced in Vue 3 handles methods and component state more accessibly.

-The Composition API is a new and optional way of creating and organizing components in a Vue 3 application.
+The Composition API is a new (and optional) way of creating and organizing components in a Vue 3 application.
 It allows reactive component logic to be defined more intuitively by allowing all the code for a specific feature (search, for example) to be grouped.
 Using the Vue Composition API will make your application more scalable and reusable between several components.

 In this article, we’ll build a simple shopping List app with the Vue Composition API.